 Going back to Dickinson, it tackles issues pertaining to the constraints put on women by society and family.
 Why do you think it’s important for the show to explore those themes?

 They are still relevant today.
 The show has a kind of eerie feeling, you’re watching it, and you know it’s 1850, but at the same time, I recognize so many of the issues that we are dealing with today in Dickinson.
 That is also what drew me to the material.

 Your character Sue and Emily have a very close and complex relationship.
 What was challenging or rewarding about bringing this relationship to life?

-Yeah, and it’s something I took into my everyday life.
+Yeah, it’s something I took into my everyday life.
 I think labels have become a very important thing in our society in the last fifteen years, in terms of embracing and taking pride in your label or what you term yourself.
-But now, I think we got to a point where we are being much more open-minded and accepting that labels, actually, don’t have the same weight as they used to.
+But now, I think we’ve got to a point where we are being much more open-minded and accepting that labels, actually, don’t have the same weight as they used to.
 To actually accept that I am who I am, you are who you are, and we don’t have to put any label or name on that.
-As long as you aren’t an ax- murderer, it’s fine. (laughs)
+As long as you aren’t an axe murderer, it’s fine (laughs).

 Is there anything you want to tell viewers about why they should check out Season 2?

 It’s like Season 1 on drugs.
 It’s everything from Season 1 and more.
 People who’ve watched Season 1 and loved it, I think they will love Season 2 even more.

 There were also some brilliant characters that came into Season 2.
 I loved shooting Season 2.
 Also, I get to have a lot of fun in Season 2.